apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _ttmsf:

 ``ttmsf``
-    The time Traffic Server spends processing the client request as a fractional number of seconds.
+    The time |TS| spends processing the client request as a fractional number of seconds.
 Time is specified in millisecond resolution; however, instead of formatting the output as an integer (as with ``ttms``), the display is formatted as a floating-point